Dielectric Strength of Plastics | Electrical Properties of Plastics | The Definitive Guide

 The dielectric strength of most plastics typically falls between 100 and 300 kV/cm, averaging at about 200 kV/cm.
 In contrast, specific chlorinated and additive-enriched polymers showcase dielectric strengths as high as 500 kV/cm.
 Teflon, renowned for its outstanding chemical and impact resistance, can achieve a remarkable 700 kV/cm.

 Most plastics are poor conductors of electricity and resist a current flow, thus called dielectrics or insulators.
-That is one of the most valuable properties of plastic material and makes them applicable in making products utilized in our day-to-day lives, such as switches & switchboards, wire coatings, light fittings, and other electrical goods & Appliances.
+That is one of the most valuable properties of plastic material and makes them applicable in making products utilized in our day-to-day lives, such as switches & switchboards, wire coatings, light fittings, and other electrical goods and appliances.

 What is Dielectric Strength?